Braves vs. Twins Player Props Betting Odds

-Carlos Correa and Ronald Acuna Jr. are among the players with prop bets available when the Minnesota Twins and the Atlanta Braves square off at Truist Park on Monday (at 7:20 PM ET).
+Player prop bet odds for Ronald Acuna Jr., Carlos Correa and others are available when the Atlanta Braves host the Minnesota Twins at Truist Park on Tuesday at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!